What happens after I get my DUI?

 - Either a DMV or a court order demonstrating the need for an Ignition Interlock Device

-What should I bring back to my monitoring authority after my device is installed?
+What should I bring back to my State authority after my device is installed?

-Once you have installed your Ignition Interlock Device, you’ll need to bring your DL form (for both conditions) and your case number (if they have a court order) to your monitoring authority.
+Once you have installed your Ignition Interlock Device, you’ll need to bring your DL form (for both conditions) and your case number (if they have a court order) to your State authority.

 How do I know if Smart Start’s devices are compliant with my program?